Iqbal-PERCCOM/Timezone/README.md

 Running the program

-1.Basic command line
+1.Basic command line (for practice)

-1. Type: main
+1. Type: main (it works as a services)
-2. Give input (for example): Europe Sweden (Separated by space)
+2. Give input
 3. There is also test file named current_date_timme using tzselect

 2.Textual Interface for timezone